ACM40960/project-vaishaali01/README.md

 YOLO-NAS is designed to outperform its predecessors by addressing common limitations such as insufficient quantization support and suboptimal accuracy-latency trade-offs.
 The **AutoNAC** technology plays a crucial role in this, enabling the model to be pre-trained on large-scale datasets like COCO and Objects365, and further refined through knowledge distillation and Distribution Focal Loss (DFL).
 This approach not only enhances the model's performance but also ensures it remains highly effective in diverse production environments.

 With a superior mean average precision (mAP) YOLO-NAS surpasses previous models in the YOLO series, offering a perfect blend of speed and accuracy.
 Whether you’re working on large-scale object detection tasks or need a model optimized for edge devices, YOLO-NAS delivers cutting-edge performance that sets a new benchmark in the field of computer vision.

-- **YOLO-NAS (S sized):** YOLO-NAS (S sized) model, developed using advanced Neural Architecture Search (NAS) technology, is chosen due to its high accuracy and remarkable inference speed.
-It outperforms previous YOLO versions like YOLOv8.
-Its quantization-aware architecture ensures efficient performance even in resource-constrained environments, making it ideal for specialized applications like ISL detection.
-- **RT-DETR:** RT-DETR is a strong contender against YOLO models, particularly since YOLO models’ accuracy can be hindered by the use of Non-Maximum Suppression (NMS).
-RT-DETR outperforms the latest YOLOv8 model, prompting us to investigate whether DETRs can surpass the advanced YOLO detectors in both speed and accuracy by eliminating the delay introduced by NMS.
-- **YOLOv8:** YOLOv8, with its advanced neural network architecture, is particularly well-suited for cases like ours, where both accuracy and speed are critical for effective sign language detection.
-Its design incorporates the latest innovations in object detection, making it a strong candidate for real-time applications, which is why we chose to experiment with it alongside other state-of-the-art models.

-- **CNN:** Also experimented with a standard sequential CNN to evaluate its performance comparatively.

 ## Results and Analysis